10 Paper Shredder Questions Answered (FAQ)

 #7 | Can paper shredders be sharpened?

 You do this by oiling the shredder with official shredding oil or lubricant sheets.
-We recommend to lubricate your paper shredder after the waste bin is full or after intensive shredding.
+We recommend lubricating your paper shredder after the waste bin is full or after intensive shredding.
 It is important that you make use of official oil or lubricant that can be used for paper shredders.
 Read more about oiling your shredder.

 #8 | Can paper shredders be unjammed?

 A jammed or clogged paper shredder is annoying, but you can unjam a paper shredder fairly easily.
 Most paper shredders have a button to reverse the cutting blades.
-With this function the blades turn in the opposite direction so the material that is stuck is rotated back out of the feeding throat.
-Never use your fingers to pull out jammed material out of the paper shredder.
+With this function, the blades turn in the opposite direction so the material that is stuck is rotated back out of the feeding throat.
+Never use your fingers to pull jammed material out of the paper shredder.
 Read more about paper shredder problems and solutions here.

 Video: 100% Jam Proof Cross-Cut Shredder